-On October 3, 2019, the Board of Directors increased the quarterly dividend on shares of the Company's Common Stock to \$0.36 per share, an increase of 2.9% from the prior year and the highest ever paid by the Company.
-With a 46-year track record of a continuously increasing cash dividend, the Company is in an elite category of less than one-half of one percent of all publicly traded U.S. companies to have increased the dividend for this period of time or longer, according to the 2020 edition of the Mergent Handbook of Dividend Achievers.
-During this timeframe, the Company has returned approximately \$2.6 billion in cash dividends to its stockholders.
+On October 8, 2020, the Board of Directors increased the quarterly dividend on shares of the Company's Common Stock to \$0.38 per share, an increase of 5.6% from the prior year and the highest ever paid by the Company.
+With a 47-year track record of a continuously increasing cash dividend, the Company is in an elite category of less than one-half of one percent of all publicly traded U.S. companies to have increased the dividend for this period of time or longer, according to the Mergent Handbook of Dividend Achievers.
+During this timeframe, the Company has returned approximately \$2.8 billion in cash dividends to its stockholders.